RohanKrishnamurthy/Automated-bechmarking-of-static-analysis-for-C/README.md

   - runs the evaluation of the SAST tool of your choice (out of the installed 11 tools)

-- `report.sh`

-  - imports tools reports and generates evaluation report

 - `runners/`

   - this folder contains scripts to install and eventually run the tool on Juliet test suite

-- `import_log.py`
+ `report.sh`

-  - imports the results from the tools
+  - imports tools reports and generates evaluation report

-- `report.py`

   - provides output of the evaluation in CLI, as HTML and as CSV formats

 ## Evaluation procedure